Transgender Counselling By Renowned Sex Therapist In Sydney And Australia-Wide Online

 COUNSELLING FOR TRANSGENDER AND THEIR PARTNERS, FAMILY

-Transgender, Transsexuals, and Intersex individuals may face serious difficulties with ‘coming out’.
-More often than not, disclosing gender preference, sexual identity, and sexual orientation has resulted in losing family, and experiencing social discrimination, isolation, and physical violence.
-Other difficulties in daily life may include choosing clothing and fashion styles, hairstyles, and gender-appropriate social appearance, sexual orientation identity in the new gender, self-esteem issues, and professional development.
+Transgender, Transsexuals, Intersex or other Diverse Sex individuals may face serious difficulties with ‘coming out’.
+More often than not, disclosing gender and sexual identity, and/or sexual orientation has resulted in painful and avoidable losses of family, friends, relationships, and children, and experiencing social discrimination and physical violence.
+Other daily life difficulties, when transitioning, may include choosing clothing and fashion styles, hairstyles, and gender-appropriate social appearance.
+Self esteem issues, self acceptance, and professional and social acceptance issues by others can add to the list of road blocks for transgender people personal happiness and contentment.
+Transgender females and males often come to my office to find clarity about their sexual orientation in relation to their new gender, as well as discussing sexuality issues, attractiveness, relationships, love, family, children, and health and personal safety issues.

-Please contact sex therapist and professional counsellor Heide McConkey for further information or booking a confidential consultation.
-Call our office during EST office hours (+61) 02 9380 4486 or email email@example.com
+Our Professional Counsellor and Sex Therapist Heide McConkey welcomes your contact for further information or booking a confidential consultation with you Face To Face, Online, or as a Phone appointment.
+Book Anytime Online or call our office Today (+61) 02 9380 4486 or email email@example.com